Local restaurants & bars

 There is contemporary cuisine, a French restaurant, a couple of Indian restaurants, a Thai restaurant, Italian food, Raymond Blanc’s bistro and many others.

-If you want to spend an evening going to bars and clubs then a 2 minute walk will have you hitting the center of town where there are numerous small clubs which offer all night partying with lots of taxi’s around to get you back to The Bradley at the end of your evening.
+If you want to spend an evening going to bars and clubs then a 2 minute walk will have you hitting the centre of town where there are numerous small clubs which offer all night partying with lots of taxis around to get you back to The Bradley at the end of your evening.

-During festival season’s the major events are centered around the Promenade and Montpellier, so your stroll back to The Bradley will be easy.
+During festival season the major events are centered around the Promenade and Montpellier, so your stroll back to The Bradley will be easy.